EARLY UNDERWATER TECH

 Testing a human-powered swimming machine.
 It was a total failure.
 J

-Pat in pool with experimental homemade rebreather.
+Pat in pool (5’ at deepest point) with experimental homemade re-breather.
 It worked!!!

-Homemade helmet / rebreather system components.
-These devices were crudely fashioned: oftentimes utilizing items we had around the house and adapting them to our purposes.
-But most of what we built worked well enough to prove principles, and lead us toward better things.
-To some, it might seem laughable now, but remember: back then, we didn’t have the advantage of Internet websites disseminating information about homemade underwater technologies.
-At the time, we were developing that information, and this was part of the process of “figuring it out” all on our own that we had to go through..
+To some, it might seem laughable now, but remember: back then, we didn’t have the advantage of Internet websites (like this one) disseminating information about underwater technologies.
+At the time, we were developing that information, and this was part of the process of “figuring it out all on our own” that we had to go through.

 Pat wearing helmet / rebreather system.

-Crude ballast system test model for ambient pressure submarine concept.
+Above is a crude ballast-system test-model for an ambient pressure submarine concept.
 Plastic bottles, a length of pipe, a barbell weight, and a few tubes and valves.
 Cheap?
 Sure!
 But it worked and we learned from it!
 J

 Ballast system test model underwater and functioning correctly.
+(Photo taken with a Polaroid B&W camera, held upside down in an inverted, clear-plastic canister.)
 The lessons we learned from this system-test model showed us what works (and what doesn’t); enabled us to avoid design mistakes we’ve seen others make; and led to the hydrobatic ballast system of our NAUTILUS MINISUB.

-Experimental test model for a “closed circuit” Air Independent Propulsion system concept: another test model we tossed together out of things we had laying around the house.
-And yes, it worked well enough to prove the concept.
-J
+Experimental test model for a “closed circuit” Air Independent Propulsion system: another test model (we tossed together out of things we had laying around the house) that worked well enough to prove the concept.

 Pat with first AIP system test model in front of HYPERSUB pressure hull mockup.